What is Gynecomastia?

 Men with excess fatty tissue and firm, rubbery glandular tissue under the nipple area are good candidates for male breast reduction surgery.
 Men whose breasts have grown as part of weight gain aren’t candidates for male breast reduction surgery.
 In these cases, the patients need to first lose the excess weight and then see if the condition persists.
 Also, heavy drinkers and marijuana smokers are not eligible for the surgery.

 Most cases of gynecomastia goes away with time without other additional treatment treatment.
 If gynecomastia is caused by other underlying medical conditions, treatment options are available to help.

 For adolescents that do not have any apparent cause of gynecomastia, our doctors will suggest re-evaluations every three to six months to see if the condition improves by itself.
 Gynecomastia typically goes away by itself without treatment in less than two years.
 Treatment may be necessary if the condition does not improve on its own or if it starts to cause significant pain, tenderness or embarrassment.

 If gynecomastia does not improve and becomes bothersome despite initial treatment or observation, our specialists may advise surgery.
 Two gynecomastia treatment options include:

 - Liposuction: This surgery removes breast fat, but not the breast gland tissue itself.

 - Mastectomy: This type of surgery removes the breast gland tissue.
-The surgery is often done endoscopically, meaning only small incisions are used.
+Surgeons typically perform this endoscopically, using only small incisions.
 This less invasive type of surgery involves less recovery time.

 - Changes in nipple or breast sensation